SPITFIRE DTP Research Experience Placement Scheme 2019

 The NERC Research Experience Placement (REP) scheme is aimed at addressing the shortage of individuals with quantitative skills coming into environmental science.
 REPs provide an opportunity for undergraduate students in quantitative disciplines to engage in active research projects, enhancing their skills and gaining valuable experience of what it is like to be a postgraduate researcher in environmental sciences.

-The SPITFIRE DTP is offering 8-10 week placements across the Partnership to be taken over the summer period (17 June – 25 Sept 2019).
-REPs are open to undergraduate students from across the UK and include a stipend and limited research support funding for work on supervised staff‑defined research projects.
+The SPITFIRE DTP is offering two 8 week placements across the Partnership to be taken over the summer period (17 June – 25 Sept 2019).
+REPs are open to undergraduate students from across the UK and include a salary for work on supervised staff‑defined research projects.

-The REPs provide a minimum stipend of £200 per week over a minimum 8 week (maximum of 10 week) project duration, in addition to a Research and Training Support Grant (RTSG) of £500, the costs of which must be itemised and justified in the final report.
+Supervisors may wish to find funds to top up cost in salary and/or for a Research and Training Support Grant (RTSG) if the project requires it.
 Total funding for individual REPs will be capped at £2500 and any additional costs incurred by the host organisation must be met from within research budgets.

 Summary of Responsibilities

 - Supervising the student throughout the course of the project;